qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

   or *user-defined*.
 A preview of the CRS extent on earth is displayed to help you select the appropriate one.
   Layers added to the project are on-the-fly translated to this CRS in order to overlay them regardless their original CRS.
-Use of units, ellipsoid setting are available and make sense and you can perform calculations accordingly.
+Use of units and ellipsoid setting are available and make sense and you can perform calculations accordingly.

 Whenever you select a new CRS for your QGIS project, the measurement units will automatically be